-As of both September 30, 2023 and December 31, 2022, the Company's certificate of incorporation, as amended and restated, authorized the Company to issue up to 10,000,000 shares of undesignated preferred stock, par value \$0.00001 per share.
-As of both September 30, 2023 and December 31, 2022, there were no shares of undesignated preferred stock issued or outstanding.
+The Company's certificate of incorporation, as amended and restated, authorized the Company to issue up to 10,000,000 shares of undesignated preferred stock, par value \$0.00001 per share.
+As of both March 31, 2024 and December 31, 2023, there were no shares of undesignated preferred stock issued or outstanding.